-Our goal is to provide consulting, guidance, training, and technical support to help organizations implement evidence-based workplace practices and support for employees in treatment and recovery, those looking to enter treatment, and people in recovery looking to reengage the workforce.
+We provide consulting, guidance, training, and technical support to help workplaces implement evidence-based practices and support for employees in recovery, those looking to enter treatment and recovery, and people in recovery looking to reengage the workforce.

 Empowering workplaces to provide support for people recovering from substance use disorder